sergioverzeichnis/ROS-and-Computer-Vision/README.md

 # ROS and Computer Vision

-Repository of my Bachelor thesis, carried out in the Frankfurt University of Applied Science, using the ROSWITHA robot.
+Repository of my Bachelor thesis, carried out in the Frankfurt University of Applied Science.
+It was performed on the ROSWITHA robot with the name "Implementation of tasks on assistant robot for people with reduce mobility using ROS and guided by Computer Vision".

 ## Topics